sap-linuxlab/sap-linuxlab.github.io/docs/contribute/__install_pre_commit.md

     ```
     $ pip install --upgrade pip
     ```

     ```
     $ pip install pre-commit
     ```

 4. Set an alias or link to `~/.venv/pre-commit/bin/pre-commit` to use it

-On other Linux distributions you can either create a virtual environment or install with `pip install --user pre-commit`
+On other Linux distributions with newer python versions, you can either create a virtual environment or install with `pip install --user pre-commit`

 ## Using pre-commit